jxxssicaa/dh110jessicang/Pitch.md

 What is the issue and Why do you think it is important to resolve that issue by your project?

-The issue with the New York Public Health website is that it is very cluttered, and hard to navihate.
+The issue with the New York Public Health website is that it is very cluttered, and hard to navigate.
 I wanted to attempt to make it more accessiblble by making the intercae easier to use.

 ## Competitor analysis [assignment01 & 02]:

  Summary and link to the heuristics and usability testing of the existing product(s) - or the original website you evaluated

+This assignment will be evaluating two New York public health websites for their design and usability.
+I will be providing feedback, and suggesting ways to improve the user experience and navigation of these websites.
+I hope to be able to help to make the websites more clear, and user friendly by the end.

  Heuristics and usability testing: https://github.com/jxxssicaa/dh110jessicang/blob/main/(/Heuristic%20Evaluation%20README.md